UT-Austin-RPL/olaf/index_backup.markdown

 <br>
 <hr>

-<h1 align="center">Evaluation Rollouts</h1>
+<h1 align="center">Real Robot Evaluation Rollouts</h1>

 <table border="0" cellspacing="10" cellpadding="0" align="center">
   <tbody><tr><td>
   <p align="justify" width="20%">

-We provide the evaluation rollouts of OLAF and BC baseline to visualize the trajectory behavior and failure modes, as well as to present the entire evaluate process.
+We provide the real robot evaluation rollouts of OLAF and BC baseline to visualize the trajectory behavior and failure modes, as well as to present the entire evaluate process.

 </p>
 </td>